nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     $('#get-weather-btn').click(WeatherApp.getWeather);
 	```

-    This code refers to the ID of the 'Get Wheater' button on the HTML page and it's used to handle the `click` event by passing in the name of a function (_getWeather_).
+    This code refers to the ID of the 'Get Weather' button on the HTML page and it's used to handle the `click` event by passing in the name of a function (_getWeather_).
 That function will be added shortly.

 #### A quick look at index.js
 This is a good time to quickly look at the ```index.js``` file.
 This file loads when the user runs the app.
 Why?
 Because the ```index.html``` page contains this reference to it: